 #2 Being a mutual fund, why is only a mere 5% average return illustrated?

-#3 Why is the Whole Life policy always compared to a 20-year Term and not to a 25 or 30-year Term when appropriate?
+#3 Why is the Whole Life policy always compared to a 20-year Term and not to a 25, 30 or 40-year Term when appropriate?

 Here’s the result from an example comparison that I ran: a 37-year-old male who qualifies for "Standard Non-Tobacco" rates can purchase a very competitively priced Whole Life policy of $250,000 with Nationwide Life for $2,880 annually.
 In 30 years at age 67 his policy will have $116,348 of cash value.
 The policy’s “Internal Rate of Return” (IRR) on the net cash value in year 30 is 1.85%.
 There is also zero cash value in year one.
-By contrast our client can purchase a 30–Year $250,000 Level Term policy from Banner Life for only $534 a year.
-He then can invest that $2,346 annual difference of premium into a mutual fund portfolio (preferably held in a Roth IRA), which averages at least an annual return of 8%.
-In 30 years at age 67, he will have $287,023 in his side fund investment.
+By contrast our client can purchase a 30–Year $250,000 Level Term policy from Banner Life for only $517 a year.
+He then can invest that $2,363 annual difference of premium into a diversified mutual fund portfolio (preferably held in a Roth IRA), which historically has averaged at an annual return of 8%.
+In 30 years at age 67, he can have $289,103 in his side fund investment.
 By the way, a 37 year old that has a 30-year time horizon will likely be investing into a more aggressive portfolio, one that should average closer to 9% or 10%, but that’s a separate issue.

 The fact of the matter is when comparing the rate of returns of a cash value whole life policy to a highly rated stock mutual fund (or ideally a mutual fund portfolio); the side fund crushes the cash value component.
 Even when comparing mutual fund sub-accounts in Variable Life policies, the fees within the policy will reduce the returns of the sub-account version giving the edge to the actual mutual fund.
 So from an accumulation standpoint, Split Funding works best for the client.